New Strategies Bolster Student Success

 - Targeted electronic outreach: New student communications stress the importance of placement testing, test prep options and the College’s new orientation and registration process.

-- Mandatory orientations: Taking place at all eight campuses, these informative sessions for new students also feature advisor assignments and on-site course registration, ensuring students start off on the right foot.
+- Mandatory orientations: Taking place at all seven campuses, these informative sessions for new students also feature advisor assignments and on-site course registration, ensuring students start off on the right foot.

 - Test prep classes: Students can receive intensive instruction in reading, writing and math that is aligned to the Postsecondary Education Readiness Test (PERT), which helps determine the courses students should be placed in based on their skills and abilities.